-The firewalls used by Packet Filter do not use the connection tracking mechanism specific to stateful firewalls or IPSes.
+The firewall backends used by Packet Filter have no need for the connection tracking mechanism specific to stateful firewalls and IPSes.
 This ensures a much better filtering and routing performance during spoofed attacks and SYN floods.
 However, the filtering and packet-forwarding capacity may still not be line-rate, especially during powerful attacks with small packets.

-Packet Filter provides guaranteed line-rate hardware packet filtering on:
+Packet Filter has line-rate packet filtering only on:

 - Chelsio T5+ network adapters.
-On the Chelsio T5 or T6, Packet Filter is able to program 486 LE-TCAM filter rules to block traffic for source/destination IPv4/IPv6 addresses, source/destination TCP/UDP ports and IP protocols - Intel 82599 chipset network adapters, such as Intel X520, Intel X540, HP X560.
-Packet Filter is able to program 4096 filter rules to block IPv4 addresses, but either sources or destinations, not both - Servers meeting the minimum system requirements configured to use the DPDK Capture Engine and the embedded Dataplane Firewall - Some adapters supporting the DPDK Flow API
+On the Chelsio T5 or T6, Packet Filter is able to program 486 LE-TCAM filter rules to block traffic for source/destination IPv4/IPv6 addresses, source/destination TCP/UDP ports and IP protocols - ➤ Intel 82599 chipset network adapters, such as Intel X520, Intel X540, HP X560.
+Packet Filter is able to program 4096 filter rules to block IPv4 addresses, but either sources or destinations, not both - > Servers meeting the minimum system requirements configured to use the DPDK Capture Engine and the embedded Dataplane Firewall - Some adapters supporting the DPDK Flow API

-To scale the packet filtering capacity above 40 Gbits/s, either deploy BGP Flowspec or define a Filter Cluster which aggregates multiple Packet Filter instances running on different servers equipped with 10-40 Gbit/s network adapters.
-To split and distribute the traffic evenly, use a hardware load balancer or equal-cost multi-path routing.
+To scale the packet filtering capacity above 100 Gbits/s, either use BGP Flowspec or split the traffic using a hardware load balancer or equal-cost multi-path routing.
+You can then configure a Filter Cluster to aggregate multiple Packet Filter instances running on different servers equipped with 10/40/100 Gbit/s network adapters.